World War 3 MAPPED: The SIX places where WW3 could break out in 2020

 World War 3: General Soleimani was killed on a mission authorised by Trump

-Tensions between and Israel have been frustrated for a while with low-intensity warfare raging across the Middle East as a result.
+Tensions between Iran and Israel have been frustrated for a while with low-intensity warfare raging across the Middle East as a result.

 The former nation supports anti-Israel groups in Gaza, Syria and Lebanon in particular, while Israel often strikes at Iranian forces across the region.